 It’s a curvy glass often used in bourbon tasting and cocktails.
-The wide bottom and narrow rim guide aromas to the top, revealing the bourbon’s hidden flavors and allow you to savour in delight.
+The wide bottom and narrow rim guide aromas to the top, revealing the bourbon’s hidden flavors and allowing you to savor in delight.

 The tulip glass is a top choice of distillers worldwide.

 Attached to a rich history, the tulip glass is well-known as the “Copita” and is a traditional Spanish glass for sherry.
 Also called the “Dock glass”, the Tulip was used by merchants to nose wines and spirits at docksides in the 1800s.
 For centuries, this glass has been satisfying bourbon needs.

 The glass is broad in the middle and converges toward the rim, which creates a concentrated aroma.
 With a long stem, the drinker’s hand is kept away from the liquid which enhances the whisky’s smell.